 Professional Certificate in Child Advocacy Studies

-The University of Illinois Springfield CAST program is designed to educate the next generation of front-line child protection professionals as well as those already working in the field.
+The University of Illinois Springfield Child Advocacy Studies (CAST) program is designed to educate the next generation of front-line child protection professionals as well as those already working in the field.

 The CAST curriculum includes core courses aimed at increasing knowledge of key child maltreatment concepts.
 These courses are offered entirely online, so the certificate may be completed without ever setting foot on campus.
 Students interested in this certificate have a few choices for completing it.